gromacs/gromacs/docs/reference-manual/topologies/pdb2gmx-input-files.rst

 The first line of ``specbond.dat`` indicates the number of entries that are in the file.
 If you add a new entry, be sure to increment this number.
 The remaining lines in the file provide the specifications for creating bonds.
-The format of the lines is as
+For these bonds, you can also optionally specify a custom improper dihedral associated with the new bond.
+The format of the lines, with optional entries in [], is as follows:
-follows:

-``resA atomA nbondsA resB atomB nbondsB length newresA newresB``
+``resA atomA nbondsA resB atomB nbondsB length newresA newresB [atomI atomJ atomK atomL]``

 The columns indicate: